-A version of this content was first published in June 2020.
+A version of this article was first published on this website in June 2020.

 Unsure how much to charge on overdue invoices?
 Wondering how long debt recovery takes?
 We asked our legal experts from FSB Debt Recovery, in association with Markel Law, your frequently asked questions about chasing debts and how FSB Debt Recovery can help your small business to take control of late payments.